Xandetds/machine-learning-introduction/notes.md

 The **train_test_split** function from scikit learn divides ans shuffles the dataset for us, using 75% for the training data part, and 25% for the test data part

+### Looking into the data
+It is good to see your data before starting to build a machine learning model, to see if we find any abnormalities (happens often in the real world), like differences in measuring units or maybe too much outliers

 ---

 ## Chapter 2